HaoqinHong/haoqinhong/README.md

 ### Hi there is Haoqin Hong 👋

-#### I am a Computer Science and Technology student.
+#### I am a Artificial Intelligence student.
 I'm also a visionary and a science fiction writer.

-#### My research interests are computer and embedded vision, neuromorphic computing, and memristor-based neural networks.
+#### My research interests are Physics-Inspired Vision, 3D Reconstruction, and Robot Vision.
 I am also an enthusiast of robotics competitions.

 #### Welcome to visit my personal homepage: <a herf="//haoqinhong.github.io/">https://haoqinhong.github.io/</a>.